Wales at the UEFA European Championship: Qualifying

 In qualifying for Euro 2016, Wales were placed in the fourth of six seeding pots, along with Montenegro, Armenia, Scotland, Finland, Latvia, Bulgaria, Estonia and Belarus.
-They were drawn into Group B with Bosnia and Herzegovina, Belgium, Israel, Cyprus and Andorra.
+They were drawn into Group B with Bosnia & Herzegovina, Belgium, Israel, Cyprus and Andorra.

 Wales began their campaign in September 2014 with an away game against Andorra, and went behind to a penalty kick in the sixth minute; however, Gareth Bale equalised midway through the first half before scoring from a free kick with only a minute left in the game to give Wales their first three points.
-A double-header in Cardiff followed in October 2014; first, a 0–0 draw with Bosnia and Herzegovina, followed by a 2–1 win over Cyprus.
+A double-header in Cardiff followed in October 2014; first, a 0–0 draw with Bosnia & Herzegovina, followed by a 2–1 win over Cyprus.
 Goals from David Cotterill and Hal Robson-Kanu gave them the lead, only for Cyprus to pull one back; however, Wales were able to hang on for the win despite Andy King being sent off early in the second half.
 Another goalless draw came away to Belgium in November 2014, leaving Wales in second place behind Israel – who were yet to drop a point – at the end of the year.

 Wales' first game of 2015 saw them travel to the group leaders in March, with Bale setting up Aaron Ramsey before scoring another two goals himself in a 3–0 win to take top spot.
 On the occasion of his 50th international appearance, Bale then scored his fifth goal of qualifying back in Cardiff in June 2015, giving Wales a 1–0 win over Belgium, who had gone top of the group with victory over Israel in March and were on an unbeaten run stretching back to the 2014 FIFA World Cup.
 Bale again scored the only goal of the game in Wales' next match away to Cyprus in September 2015, but their first chance to assure qualification was missed at home to Israel, as the visitors' defence neutralised Bale and Simon Church had a goal disallowed for offside in injury time at the end of the game.

-Losing 2–0 away to Bosnia and Herzegovina in October 2015, Wales' first defeat of the campaign, allowed Belgium to move into top spot in the group, but Israel's loss to Cyprus meant Wales had qualified for their first European Championship and their first major tournament since the 1958 World Cup.
+Losing 2–0 away to Bosnia & Herzegovina in October 2015, Wales' first defeat of the campaign, allowed Belgium to move into top spot in the group, but Israel's loss to Cyprus meant Wales had qualified for their first European Championship and their first major tournament since the 1958 World Cup.
 Despite the defeat, the nation celebrated and a 2–0 win over Andorra three days later, with goals from Ramsey and Bale, was followed by a party atmosphere at the Cardiff City Stadium.
 Bale finished with seven goals, joint for the sixth most in qualifying.